hutscape/oak/_examples/gps.md

   schematic: gps-schematic.png
 steps:
   - step: Plug in the Oak PCB to the computer
-  - step: Plug in the Oak PCB to the computer
   - step: (Option A) Ensure the PCB can be detected with <code>ls -al /dev/cu.usbmodem</code> and <code>arduino-cli board list</code>.
 Run <code>make</code> to compile and upload the code to the board.
     image: print-hello-check.png
   - step: (Option B) Ensure the board can be detected with Arduino IDE.
 Compile and upload the code to the board.